Peter Dobkin Hall

 Fax: 646 660-6805

-Before coming to Baruch, Hall was Hauser Lecturer on Nonprofit Organizations at the John F. Kennedy School of Government and Lecturer, Department of History, Faculty of the Arts & Sciences, Harvard University.
+Before coming to Baruch, he was Hauser Lecturer on Nonprofit Organizations at the John F. Kennedy School of Government and Lecturer, Department of History, Faculty of the Arts & Sciences, Harvard University.
 Between 1973 and 1998, Hall was on the research faculty at Yale, where he helped to start the Program on Non-Profit Organizations, the first concerted scholarly effort to study philanthropy, voluntarism, and nonprofits.
-Hall directed the program from 1996 to1998.
+He directed the program from 1996 to1998.
 Between 1986 and 1998, he also held teaching positions in the Divinity School, the Department of History, the Ethics, Politics, and Economics Program and the School of Organization and Management.
 In addition, Hall was Scholar-in-Residence at the Rockefeller Archive Center, 1988-89, and Assistant Professor of History at Wesleyan University, 1974-1982.

 Hall's published work includes four books, The Organization of American Culture, 1700-1900: Private Institutions, Elites, and the Origins of American Nationality (1982), The Lehigh Valley: An Illustrated History (1982), Lives in Trust: The Fortunes of Dynastic Families in Late Twentieth Century America (1992), and Inventing the Nonprofit Sector: Essays on Philanthropy, Voluntarism, and Nonprofit Organizations (1992).
 He is co-editor of an edited volume, Sacred Companies: Organizational Aspects of Religion and Religious Aspects of Organizations (1998).
 Hall also edited the chapter on nonprofit, voluntary, & religious entities and activities for the Historical Statistics of the United States -- Millennial Edition (2006).